 Many agents sending COMM messages to one agent.
 This is often to congratulate that person, such as to wish them a happy birthday.

 The second-lowest rarity.
 Items which can be found at common rarity include heat sinks, multi-hacks, and portal shields.

-The indicator found just below your avatar on the scanner screen that shows which direction is north. [article]
+The indicator found just below the events panel at the upper-right of the scanner screen that shows which direction is north. [article]